sg-crest A Singapore Government Agency Website

 • If the applicant is represented by a lawyer, their lawyer will conduct the cross-examination.

-• (If the respondent is represented by a lawyer) After the applicant or their lawyer has conducted the cross-examination, the respondent's lawyer may also ask the respondent or their witnesses further questions.
+• After the applicant or their lawyer has conducted the cross-examination, the respondent may ask their witnesses questions, or, if represented, the respondent's lawyer may ask the respondent of their witnesses further questions.
 This is known as the re-examination.

 After the parties and their witnesses have been examined, each party may present to the court a summary of their case.